SiliconLabs/peripheral_examples_simplicity_sdk/series2/gpio/gpio_em4_wakeup/readme.txt

 Note for Testing on xG28:
-BRD4400C has a RF SPDT switch on the 2.4 GHz radio output that draws ~63 uA of additional current when powered by a logic high level on GPIO PD02.
+BRD4400C has a RF SPDT switch on the 2.4 GHz radio output that draws ~63 µA of additional current when powered by a logic high level on GPIO PD02.
 Unless configured otherwise, this pin defaults to GPIO disabled mode (high-Z), such that the switch is powered down.
 Driving PD02 high turns the switch on, causing current consumption to be higher than what